-effect of MK-801 application (F(2,63)=8.42, P=0.0005).
-A significant interaction between these two factors was also found (F(4,63)=5.83, P=0.0005).
+Analysis of locomotor activity measures the total distance walked in the final session revealed that it was affected by application of both MK-801 and prazosin.
+A two way ANOVA (prazosin application x MK-801 application) revealed a significant main effect of prazosin application (F (2,63) = 14.35, P = 0.0001), and a significant effect of MK-801 application (F (2,63) = 8.42, P = 0.0005).
+A significant interaction between these two factors was also found (F (4,63) = 5.83, P = 0.0005).
 However, post-hoc test revealed no differences between control group and groups with prazosin alone (Fig. 2, top panel).
-Therefore, prazosin applied together with MK-801 was responsible for the overall significant effect of prazosin application.
-The post-hoc analysis of the single factor MK-801 application showed that higher dose of MK-801 (0.20 mg/kg) increased the locomotion significantly with respect to the control group (P<0.05).
+Therefore, prazosin co-applied with MK-801 was responsible for the overall significant effect of prazosin application.
+The post-hoc analysis of the single factor MK-801 application showed that higher dose of MK-801 (0.20 mg/kg) increased the locomotion significantly with respect to the control group (P < 0.05).
 Lower dose of MK-801 (0.15 mg/kg) also slightly increased the total distance walked (Fig. 2, top panel), but this elevation did not reach the statistical significance (P=0.06).
-More informative was a post-hoc analysis of the interaction, which revealed that both doses of prazosin (1 mg/kg and 2 mg/kgsignificantly alleviated the locomotorstimulating effect of 0.20 mg/kg of MK-801.
+More informative was a post-hoc analysis of the interaction, which revealed that both doses of prazosin (1 mg/kg and 2 mg/kg) significantly alleviated the locomotor-stimulating effect of 0.20 mg/kg of MK-801.
 No significant ameliorating effect of prazosin on the lower dose of MK-801 was found, probably due to the lack of significant increase in locomotion after this lower dose.

-However, a non-significant reduction of mildly increased locomotion in animals co-administered 0.15 mg/kg MK-801 with prazosin was observed (Fig. 2, top panel).
+However, a non-significant reduction of mildly increased locomotion in animals co-administered with 0.15 mg/kg MK-801 and prazosin was observed, as can be seen in Fig. 2, top panel.
 From the above mentioned it can be concluded that both doses of prazosin were capable of partly compensating the locomotor stimulation induced by the higher dose of MK-801.